 Sidley Austin LLP, Houston, Texas, will pass upon the validity of the notes and the guarantees for Enterprise Parent and us.
+Latham & Watkins LLP, Houston, Texas, has rendered an opinion with respect to certain tax matters.
 Certain legal matters with respect to the notes and the guarantees will be passed upon for the underwriters by Vinson & Elkins L.L.P., Houston, Texas.
 Vinson & Elkins L.L.P. performs legal services for Enterprise Parent and us from time to time on matters unrelated to this offering.